alexenson/ec2-elb-for-beginners/README.md

 It says free tier eligible – which is good news.

-If we scroll down a little, we have the instance type.
+If we scroll down a little, we have the instance type.<br>
 ![1](https://github.com/user-attachments/assets/9ecbcb39-1e52-418f-a6b7-8cc2e52aff87)

 The t2.micro has been selected by default.
 (Also free tier eligible)

-If you want to change it, you can click the little arrow.
+If you want to change it, you can click the little arrow.<br>
 ![2](https://github.com/user-attachments/assets/44950845-0f1f-4561-926a-fc0c156aa0f9)

 And you can choose from the list of options.
-But we will leave it as is.
+But we will leave it as is.<br>
 ![3](https://github.com/user-attachments/assets/e84dd512-57f6-45f6-86ce-c68861a75c7f)

 Next we have the key pair.
-Key pairs are used for connecting to our instances using the secure shell, if we are connecting from outside AWS.
+Key pairs are used for connecting to our instances using the secure shell, if we are connecting from outside AWS.<br>
 ![4](https://github.com/user-attachments/assets/a8217238-019e-4af3-b7c7-af95f17c5010)

-But we don’t have any key pairs, so we will create a new one.
+But we don’t have any key pairs, so we will create a new one.<br>
 ![7](https://github.com/user-attachments/assets/8cd32cef-3064-48b6-b69b-2315eb50db3f)

-We will leave the default RSA and .pem.
+We will leave the default RSA and .pem.<br>
 ![1](https://github.com/user-attachments/assets/a4bc0d69-10fd-43cf-ada1-55bbf28f5306)

 We will give it a name that is descriptive.
 For example dct-lab-training-us-east-1.
-(Suggest you name it to your region, if you decide to go by region or something else that is descriptive)
+(Suggest you name it to your region, if you decide to go by region or something else that is descriptive)<br>
 ![2](https://github.com/user-attachments/assets/54c427aa-ec85-4dea-8f62-4c303b1d0d7f)

-Then click create.
+Then click create.<br>
 ![4](https://github.com/user-attachments/assets/c17111a1-4cd7-4e95-9699-16ce94c94017)